 Step By Step Process.

-Even though wood will not always give you clear signs that it is cracking, you can use a moisture temperature to tell you how much moisture is in the wood by using a moisture meter.
+Even though wood will not always give you clear signs of cracking, you can use a moisture temperature to tell you how much moisture is in the wood by using a moisture meter.
 This is one of the best ways to ensure that the moisture levels will not cause damage.
 To use the moisture meter, here’s what you will have to do:

-- Push the meter’s pins, if it has them, into the wood that you want to test.
+- If it has them, push the meter’s pins into the wood you want to test.